 Presented as legitimate scientific contraptions, this series of sculptures are steeped in technobabble and fictional applications.
 Depicting objective navigational systems such as gauges, graphs, and distance reticles, they also associate upon optical interfaces such as Microscopes, Telescopes, and Collimators, to diffract, refract, and reflect the viewers subjectivity.

 TQ Hydration Meter 2015

 cast, fused, laminated, screen-printed, cut and polished glass, 35x32cm

-Second generation Astrogation Plotters were the first mapping systems to allow dimensional navigational accuracy still resembling todays standards.
-This leap forward came thanks to NITRAM technology that the TQHdrMtr was responsible for analyzing.
+Second generation Astrogation Plotters were the first mapping systems to allow dimensional navigational accuracy resembling todays standards.
+This great leap forward came in part to NITRAM technology that the TQHdrMtr was responsible for analyzing.
 The axial corridors equalize effemera into 16 even streams that are routed directly to the Position Graphing Hub, located underneath and aft of the Fainswaith Trunions port side.
 Only by bending Darklight through 4 Semi-Liquid Crystal Latravia Matrixes, could reliable mapping of the Spectral Decay Trails of Quintidium Fields, in wavelengths above the more useful 4,500nm be recorded.

 Field Strength Tensor 2015

 cast, fused, laminated, screen-printed, cut and polished glass, 34x19x44cm

-With its primary design function superseded by even more reliable technologies, the Field Strength Tensor's secondary function as the optical display for describing the electromagnetic field of an H.G.
-Raeningull System, remains the state of the art.
-Most interestingly, it renders 4 dimensional graphing quicker and more easily, by doubling all low energy Laladium Quazars displayed in parallel and in series, while the real time relationships between active muons, kaons, and pions are septangulated and measured.
-At the time of publication, this style of Tensor was exclusively manufactured by Leorso Quails Industrial Unit, as a redundant environmental subsystem for use in all Kleur's Microsphere Transporter Ships.
+With its primary design function since superseded by more reliable technologies, the Field Strength Tensor's secondary function as an electromagnetic field remains the state of the art.
+Superimposed on an H.G.
+Raeningull styled system the optical display renders 4 dimensional graphing more efficiently by doubling all the low energy Laladium Quazars into parallel and real time relationships between all active muons, kaons, and pions.
+Bursts of energy are septangulated and measured at the source.
+At the time of publication, this style of Tensor was exclusively manufactured by Lesso Quint International, with the unit used widely as a redundant environmental subsystem in all Kleur's Microsphere Transfer Ships beyond 86 AU parsecs.

 Rendezvous Overlay Grid 2015